 Alongside this you will get great secondary benefits such as 25 paid vacation days, fully paid first-class commuting expenses, training opportunities, discounts on health insurance, breakfast and lunch facilities, sports and leisure activities, Friday afternoon drinks and even weekly in-house chair massages.
 Being highly international, we are accustomed to guiding expats through their relocation, offering competitive relocation packages and providing visa sponsorship where necessary.

 Are you interested in starting your career on one of the most dynamic and exciting trading floors in Europe?

 Apply directly via our website for the position of Quantitative Researcher.
-Please provide us with a CV, a solution to part (a) of the puzzle highlighting in bold your final answer and a letter of motivation in English.
-Solving part b and c of the puzzle is optional.
+Please provide us with a CV, a solution to all three puzzle questions highlighting in bold your final answer for question 1 and a letter of motivation in English.
 Applications without an answer to the puzzle and a letter of motivation will not be reviewed.

 The full puzzle solution is to be uploaded in the same document as the cover letter and submitted as a pdf.

 If you have any questions feel free to contact the recruitment team on [email protected] or on +31 (0)20 708 70 00.